anonaddy/addy.io/source/faq.md

 * If your account username has catch-all disabled then it will be enabled

 You will not be able to activate any of the above again until you resubscribe.

+## If I subscribe will Stripe see my real email address? {#if-i-subscribe-will-stripe-see-my-real-email-address}

+No, Stripe will instead be given an alias.
+This alias will only be created if Stripe sends an email to it, for example if your card payment fails or if your card has expired.

 ## How do you prevent spammers? {#how-do-you-prevent-spammers}